Diabetic neuropathy (DN) is a group of syndromes resulting from the disturbances in nerve function caused by diabetes mellitus1

 In animal models and human trials, aerobic exercise has been shown to improve symptoms of neuropathy and facilitate re-growth of cutaneous small-diameter fibers.
 Similarly reduction in periods of seated, awake inactivity produces metabolic benefits similar to exercise.16

 At different disease stages

 Evaluations and treatments must be tailored to the specific complications and functional needs of each patient.

 The physiatrist coordinates diagnostic and treatment plans among orthotists, prosthetists, podiatrists, physical and occupational therapists, and surgical specialists.17

 Patient & family education

 The patient and family must be educated about the relationship between glycemic control and the course of diabetic neuropathies.
 Patients and their caretakers should be encouraged to perform daily foot inspections and bring any skin lesions to the attention of their physician.
 They must be educated on the complications of DN and effective methods of prevention.
 Routine podiatry visits must be recommended for nail care.

 Function should be monitored subjectively by the patient.
 Skin lesions must be carefully observed to resolution.
-For pain and other subjective neuropathic complaints, the Visual Analogue Scale, Neuropathic Pain Scale, Mcgill Pain Questionaire, and the Leeds Assessment of Neuropathic Symptoms and Signs may also assist in assessing treatment efficacy
+For pain and other subjective neuropathic complaints, the Visual Analogue Scale, Neuropathic Pain Scale, Mcgill Pain Questionnaire, and the Leeds Assessment of Neuropathic Symptoms and Signs may also assist in assessing treatment efficacy.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills